 Roasting is a great technique especially for sweet vegetables – like sweet potatoes and squashes, or brassicas – like broccoli and cauliflower.
 The reason roasting works so well is that it breaks down large sugars into smaller, sweeter ones, intensifying the vegetables’ natural sweetness.
 The more deeply you brown the squash in the oven, the more intense and caramelized its flavor will be.
 And since you’ll be puréing the soup anyway, there’s no real risk of overcooking the squash aside from flat-out burning it.
 One of the most common issues with creamy soups comes from under-cooking the vegetables.
 The squash should be uniformly soft, with little to no resistance when you test them with a fork.
 If the squash is under-cooked, it won’t stand up to the blender, resulting in a soup that’s watery in portions and lumpy in others.

-Like any great vegetable soup, the end result should be something that tastes like a liquefied, purified, intensified version of itself – this soup should more like butternut squash than actual butternut squash.
+Like any great vegetable soup, the end result should be something that tastes like a liquefied, purified, intensified version of itself – this soup should taste more like butternut squash than actual butternut squash.
 The magic lies in the way that aromatic ingredients can intensify and bring out other flavors.
 The trick is to caramelize the onions, Caramelization (as opposed to just browning) takes time – sometimes longer than 30 minutes.
 Caramelized onions have a deep sweetness and a gorgeous amber color.
 Generally, the deeper the color, the sweeter the flavor.
 Is it worth the wait?
 I certainly think so.

 Finally, don’t add too much liquid.
 When you add broth to your soup, pour in just enough so the blender can do its job.
 If, after you blend it, your purée is too thick, add more broth in small increments.
 You can always add more broth, but you can’t remove it.
 Good butternut squash soup should be thick and hearty, not watery and bland.